pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 What if Einstein had waited for a federal grant before starting on this work?
-The chances of a grant proposal being accepted would have been very small, since his ideas went against everything that was being taught at the time.
+The chances of a grant proposal being accepted would have been very small, since his ideas seemed insane at the time.
 What then?
 If a grant had been denied, would he have decided to just forget about it?
 Instead, he pursued his passion in simplicity.
 This was the era of [small science], when science was pursued for the love of it.
 'Love is a better teacher than a sense of duty,'[^violin_practicing] Einstein said, and 'imagination is more important than knowledge.'

 I'm not suggesting that the world is full of thousands of untapped Einsteins, but that we need to check our motivations for pursuing science and research as